symfony-cmf/block-bundle/README.md

 The BlockBundle provides integration with [SonataBlockBundle](https://github.com/sonata-project/SonataBlockBundle).
-It is used to manage fragements of content, so-called blocks, that are persisted in a database and can be incorporated into any page layout.
+It is used to manage fragments of content, so-called blocks, that are persisted in a database and can be incorporated into any page layout.
 The BlockBundle also provides a few commonly used standard blocks, including the ability to edit them.